t03fleming-ops/BK_model_pore_pressure/README.md

 ## Research Goal

 Enhanced Geothermal Systems (EGS) can induce earthquakes when fluid is injected into the subsurface.
-This code asks: **how does pore pressure change the Gutenberg–Richter (GR) frequency–magnitude distribution**, especially the **b-value slope?
+This code asks: **how does pore pressure change the Gutenberg–Richter (GR) frequency–magnitude distribution**, especially the **b-value slope**

 The model researched is the continuum Carlson–Langer velocity-weakening BK fault with constant pore pressure.
 Other configurations are:
 - **Discrete_vel_weakening** Discrete model using velocity weakening function.